Get insider access

 2.9

-The passive soundstage performance is bad, but that's normal from closed-back headphones.
+The passive soundstage performance is poor, which is normal for closed-back headphones.
 They struggle to create a natural, spacious, and out-of-head soundstage.
+Sound seems to come from inside your head rather than from outside the room.
 It also doesn't feel very wide or immersive.

 4.1